siddoshi93/InsightAgent/cgroup/README.md

-# InsightAgent: Docker remote api
+# InsightAgent: Proc
-Agent Type: docker_remote_api
+Agent Type: cgroup

 Platform: Linux

-InsightFinder agent can be used to monitor performance metrics of docker containers using docker remote api.
+InsightFinder agent can be used to monitor performance metrics of docker containers using cgroup.

 ###### Instructions to register a project in Insightfinder.com
 1) Go to the link https://insightfinder.com/